DiogoPedroso/feature-toggles-assignment-fe/README.md

 # FeatureToggle

 The Frontend portion of the "Feature Toggles assignment", it contains a Login page that requires the ["Authorization" micro-service](https://github.com/DiogoPedroso/feature-toggles-be-authentication-microservice) to be running for authentication and authorization and the ["Feature Toggle" micro-service](https://github.com/DiogoPedroso/feature-toggles-be-features-microservice) to access the toggle-feature.
 Only the "userAdmin" (or any other hardcoded users with the "ROLE_ADMIN" role) has priviledges to access the Frontend.
+Update the environment variable files according to your environment's config.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.9.

 ## Setup